Secure Access Certificate Manager

 - Achieve a high cost effectiveness in the issuance of corporate credentials (certificates/e-IDs).
-Your own organisation can produce smart cards and certificates at significantly lower costs than ordering them from an external supplier
+Your own organization can produce smart cards and certificates at significantly lower cost than ordering them from an external supplier

 - Manage your own security.
 Using your own CA function, you handle all sensitive information such as your employees private keys, data encryption keys internally.